Visit Puerto Rico: A Call to Do Good and Travel Responsibly

 So you’re thinking about visiting my motherland, huh?

-The notion of tourists flocking to Puerto Rico doesn’t — and has never sat well with me, as I know first hand the effects of irresponsible travelers and colonial infrastructure.
+The notion of tourists flocking to Puerto Rico doesn’t — and has never sat well with me, as I know first hand the effects of irresponsible travelers and failed colonial infrastructure.

 I was born and partially raised on the island, spending summer and winter vacations visiting family on the not-so-glitzy western countryside.
 Memories of taking a shower with a water bottle or hose because plumbing failed live side by side with beach road trips along the coast.
 We were rarely lucky to have the time, money or luxury to indulge in our motherland’s natural wonders that fill American guide books.
 Instead of hiking through El Yunque, America’s only rainforest, we spent most days bedside visiting ailing family members.
 As a kid, and especially as I grew older, my resentment and inability to understand why we were spending our only time off stuck with family and not swimming in the ocean like everyone else eventually led to my decision never to return to Puerto Rico.
 If I couldn’t be a tourist in my own land, then what was the point?